colyseus/docs/docs/deployment.md

 ## Heroku

 You can deploy the [colyseus-examples](https://github.com/gamestdio/colyseus-examples) project on Heroku by hitting this button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/gamestdio/colyseus-examples)

-**Note:** You can't use the `ClusterServer` under Heroku's free tier.
-Only `Server` works on free tier, which doesn't use multiple processes.

 ## Zeit Now

 You can deploy the [colyseus-examples](https://github.com/gamestdio/colyseus-examples) project on Zeit Now by hitting this button:

 [![Deploy to now](https://deploy.now.sh/static/button.svg)](https://deploy.now.sh/?repo=https://github.com/gamestdio/colyseus-examples)

-**Note:** You can't use the `ClusterServer` under Zeit Now's free tier.
-Only `Server` works on free tier, which doesn't use multiple processes.

 ## Nginx (recommended)

 It's recommended to use `forever` and `nginx` in your production environment.

-### Forever
+### PM2

-Install `forever` in your environment.
+Install `pm2` in your environment.

 ```
-npm install -g forever
+npm install -g pm2
 ```

 Then start your game server using it:

 ```
-forever your-server.js
+pm2 start your-server.js -i 0
 ```

 ### Nginx configuration